kmkr/splendid-nudibranch/content.md

 Location		Dumaguete, The Philippines
 Tags			anemonefish clownfish 2013 anemone
 Latin			Amphiprion ocellaris
 Description		Clownfish hatch near the surface and travel deeper to search for a host anemone when they reach their juvenile stage.
 Within a clownfish population there is a strict hierarchy where juveniles begin at the bottom and have to gradually move upwards by proving their abilities to the rest of the population.
-In that period they may be victims to agression, and possibly eviction from the anemone by more mature clownfish.
+During this time they may be victims to agression, and possibly eviction from the anemone by more mature clownfish.

 DSC00571.jpg